Carbon CreditsParis Olympics: Are they Using Carbon Credits to Slash their Carbon Footprint?

 Sustainability in Food and Travel and Impact on Locals

-As per reports, during the Games, 13 million meals will be delivered with 50% carbon emissions of typical French meals.
+As per reports, during the Games, 13 million meals will be delivered with 50% carbon emissions than typical French meals.
 This will be achieved by increasing plant-based ingredients and sourcing 80% of food locally.
 Furthermore, they have significantly emphasized minimizing food waste and plastic use.

 Moving on to travel and transport, Paris’s extensive public transport network and new bike lanes will facilitate eco-friendly travel.
-Athletes will travel less with 80% of venues within 10 kilometers of the Olympic Village.
+Athletes will travel less, with 80% of venues within 10 kilometers of the Olympic Village.
 Public transport operators will expand services, and the vehicle fleet will include electric, hybrid, and hydrogen fuel.

 The impact of the games on the local community is another critical focus.
 The Aquatics Centre, for example, will serve the local community even after the event is over.
-They also plan to make the Olympic Village new residential and business districts.
+They also plan to make the Olympic Villagea new residential and business district.
 It will offer homes and workplaces for thousands of people.
 IOC is also putting efforts into cleaning the River Seine and improving local infrastructure to enhance the living standards of the residents.

 Thus, we can feel that this year’s Paris Olympics weaves sustainability into every aspect of the games, setting a new benchmark for future Olympics.
 On July 26, the games will start with a spectacular opening ceremony.
 The Tuileries Garden, right in front of the Louvre Museum, will host the lighting of the Olympic cauldron.
 The countdown has begun, and excitement is truly palpable!